This page is in progress -

 A skip link allows screen reader and keyboard users to skip navigation and go to the main content.

-For these users, having to tab through repeating content (such as the navigation) on every single page gets very tedious.
-A skip link is the most common solution to provide a way to skip past the navigation so that they can quickly access the main content.
+For screen reader and keyboard users, having to tab through repeating content (such as the navigation) on every single page gets very tedious.
+A skip link is the most common solution to provide a way to skip the navigation so that they can quickly access the main content.

 This references WCAG criterion 2.4.1 Bypass Blocks (Level A).